 This buzzer will sound if the headlight switch is left on and the driver's door is opened with the key removed from the ignition switch.
 CHECKING SERVICE REMINDER INDICATORS (except the low fuel level warning light and low windshield washer fluid level warning light)

-- 1. Apply the parking brake.

-- Open one of the doors.
-The open door warning light should come on.

-- Close the door.

-The open door warning light should go off

-- 4. Turn the ignition key to "ON", but do not start the engine.
+- 1. Apply the parking brake. - 2.
+Open one of the side doors or back door. - The open door warning light should come on. - Close all the side doors and back door.
+The open door warning light should go off. - 4.
+Turn the ignition key to "ON", but do not start the engine.

 All the service reminder indicators except the open door warning light should come on.
-The "ABS", "VSC", low tire pressure warning light and engine oil replacement reminder light go off after a few seconds.
-The SRS warning light

-goes off after about 6 seconds.
+The "ABS" warning light, engine oil replacement reminder light, high engine coolant temperature warning light and electric power steering system warning light goes off after a few seconds.
+The SRS warning light goes off after about 6 seconds.